Reaching New Audiences

 Using case studies based on recent attempts to promote new findings through multiple tiers of media, this talk will suggest a strategy that any working scientist might employ when hoping to spread the word about their research outcomes.
 While taking on the job of promoting your own work might seem like a daunting (or even painful) task, the payoffs ideally include increased reads and citations, advantages in seeking jobs, tenure, or promotion, expanding the reach and impact of your work, and building public enthusiasm for science.

 Beyond Beauty: New Plant Poetics in Contemporary Art

 Recently, contemporary art has become a productive multidisciplinary space in which to rethink our relationship with plants.
 Challenging the long-standing importance of botanical illustration, some artists strive to engage with plants beyond their aesthetic beauty for the purpose of understanding vegetal organisms from new perspectives.
 This talk focuses on two examples in which new poetic approaches to plants combine art, philosophy, science, and technology in innovative ways.

 Art Revealing Local Ecosystems: Up Close and Personal

 Vaughn Bell, artist

 Vaughn Bell will speak about her interactive artworks that involve living plants.
 These installations respond to local ecologies and are created in collaboration with scientists and community members.
-She will share details on the process of designing and installing an artwork for the Chicago Botanic Garden in partnership with CBG scientists.
+She will share details on the process of designing and installing an artwork for the Chicago Botanic Garden in partnership with Garden scientists.